It would be nice to know what that oddly shaped bar weighs so you can keep an accurate log of your training.

 A straight 7ft olympic bar typically weighs 45 lbs or 44 lbs / 20 kg.
-With a trap bar it’s a bit more complicated…
+With a hex bar it’s a bit more complicated…

 Table of Contents

-A trap bar is used as an alternative to straight-bar deadlifts, to keep the weight more favorably centered in line with your body, instead of in front of your legs the way straight-bar deadlifts have to be done.
-People with back issues have an easier time doing the trap bar deadlift, whether due to injury or degeneration.
+A hex bar is used for strength training as an alternative to straight-bar deadlifts, to keep the weight more favorably centered in line with your body’s center of gravity, instead of in front of your legs the way straight-bar deadlifts have to be done.
+People with back issues have an easier time doing the hex bar deadlift, whether due to injury or degeneration.
 Not as much pressure is put on their hips and spine.

-It’s called a trap bar because it’s named after the trapezius muscles, connecting the neck to the shoulder bones.
-These are worked when you do shrugs, which is the exercise this type of bar was originally designed to be used for.
-Many people still do shrugs with it too, but in modern use it is favored more as a deadlift bar.
+It’s also called a trap bar because it’s named after the trapezius muscles, connecting the neck to the shoulder bones.
+These are worked when you do shrugs, which is one exercise this type of bar was designed to be used for.
+Many people still do shrugs with it too, but in modern use it is favored more often as a deadlift bar.

-It is also called a hex bar because of its 6-sided (hex) shape.
+It is also called a hex bar because of its modern 6-sided (hex) shape.
+Originally it was a diamond-shaped bar, developed by Al Gerard, with a simpler construction.

 It has enough room for the average person to step into, grab the handles, and lift the loaded bar up.

-Most likely, your trap bar weighs somewhere between 50 lbs and 70 lbs.
+Most likely, your hex bar weighs somewhere between 50 lbs and 70 lbs.
 50-60 lbs is the most common.

 There isn’t a standard weight for hex bars.
 Let’s look at some common models to help give you an idea of what yours probably weighs.